Forestry-Robotics-UC/ENTFAC/README.md

 dvc pull
 ```

-This command will pull all the data tracked by DVC for the ENTTAC dataset.
+This command will pull all the data tracked by DVC for the ENTFAC dataset.

 ## Pulling Specific Data

-To pull specific data from the ENTTAC dataset using DVC, follow these steps:
+To pull specific data from the ENTFAC dataset using DVC, follow these steps:

 ### Pull Specific `collect` Folder Data